Remisse/ecscalibur/README.md

 ### Mutator

-The `Mutator` instance stored in `World` allows you to schedule modifications to both entities and systems for execution at the start of the next world loop:
+The `Mutator` instance accessible through `World` allows you to schedule modifications to both entities and systems for execution at the start of the next world loop:

 ```scala
 val mutator: Mutator = world.mutator